logo for my-island-penang.com

 There was no fresh water, no pipe water to the houses or temples.
 That was where I learned about filtering water the old ways (using rocks and sand).
 The beautiful things is we never got sick.

-I remembered seeing flowers gardeners carrying "chicken pooh" using the trails going up the houses in the hills.
 The water we saved up in the catchment's area is so cold that when it runs down your body, you truly felt all your goose pimples stood on ends.

 (Memories, memories) After 30 years away, I came back to this part of Penang.
 There are no more step, no more small Taoist temple, no more rambutan trees.
-And what do I find...stay tuned.
+And what do I find... stay tuned.

 The site was crowded with both people as well as beggars.
 Everyone were just trying to find a parking space for their car and I am no different.
 Motorcycles, cars and walkers simply packed the whole stretch of road.

-Today is an important day for the Chinese people in Penang.
-Usually, it is not hard to reach the vicinity of the temple.
-But today is exceptionally choc block.
 I had to drive up to the small Penang Hill roundabout the near railway station, circle down to find a parking space.
 It took me a while as all roads were packed with devotees.

 My walk up Thnee Kong Thua